rmarx/holblocking-blogpost/README.md

 In the top row of Figure 10, we see the sequential case that is (usually) better for resource loading performance.
 Here, we see that QUIC's HOL blocking removal indeed doesn't really help all that much: the received green packets after the loss cannot be processed by the browser as they belong to the same stream that experienced the loss.
 The data for the second (purple) stream hasn't been received yet, so it cannot be processed.

 This is different from the middle row, where (by chance!) the 8 lost packets are all from the green stream.
 This means that the received purple packets at the end now -can- be processed by the browser.
 However, as discussed before, the browser probably won't benefit from that all too much if it's a JS or CSS file, if there is more purple data coming.
-So here, we profit from QUIC's HOL blocking removal, but at the possible expense of resource loading performance.
+So here, we profit somewhat from QUIC's HOL blocking removal (as purple isn't blocked by green), but at the possible expense of overall resource loading performance (as multiplexing causes files to complete later).

 The bottom row is pretty much the worst case.
 The 8 lost packets are distributed across the two streams.
 This means that both streams are now HOL blocked: not because they're waiting on each other, as would be the case with TCP, but because each stream still needs to be ordered by itself.